UPCOMING: EXCEL Import to Create and Update Sales Tax Groups

 f.
 You can now update the fields in your grid.

-• If populated with an ID, the system will UPDATE the Sales Tax Group.
+• If populated with an existing Group Name in RIMSS, the system will UPDATE the Sales Tax Group.

 • Item List:

 • If you want to change the list of Sales Tax Items with the import, you will add each Sales Tax Item Name separated by commas in this field.
-There are no spaces between the names in the Item List column.
+The system will update whether you add a space between items or not.

 • Editing Data in the Worksheet: